 Include quantities and costs.
 Rehabilitation or new construction estimates must be based upon reasonable market estimates of actual costs, confirmed either by cost estimating completed by the architect/engineer, or through actual competitive bids for major rehabilitation or construction items, in compliance with HUD requirements.

 Include a summary of environmental issues known at that time, and a discussion of any planned environmental remediation (including post-closing Operations & Maintenance plans), and a summary of accessibility features that are required pursuant to the Fair Housing Act and implementing regulations at 24 CFR Part 100, Section 504 of the Rehabilitation Act of 1973 and implementing regulations at 24 CFR Part 8, and Titles II and III of the Americans with Disabilities Act and implementing regulations at 28 CFR Parts 35 and 36, respectively.
 Please see the revised Scope of Work for the CNA for a complete list of accessibility requirements and resources.
+If the property was constructed before 1978, identify the need for interim controls of lead-based paint hazards based on a risk assessment or re-evaluation and discuss planned lead hazard control activities.
 Include a description of how all utility consuming components that are past estimated useful life at the time of the RAD application (or that are not functioning at the time of the CNA inspection) will be replaced with the most financially efficient alternative (taking into account initial cost and utility savings), as documented in the CNA.

 Include a construction contingency of 10%.
 Note that HUD may require a higher contingency on a case-by-case basis.

-Include a reasonable timeline for completion of all rehabilitation items acceptable to HUD, generally 12 to 18 months from the date of closing the conversion and any financing, depending on the scope of rehabilitation funded.
+Include a reasonable timeline for completion of all rehabilitation items acceptable to HUD, depending on the scope of rehabilitation funded.

 Environmental Review.
-HUD can neither accept nor approve an applicant’s Financing Plan submission unless and until the required environmental review has been completed for the applicant’s proposed conversion project and found to meet environmental review requirements.
+HUD cannot approve an applicant’s Financing Plan submission unless and until the required environmental review has been completed for the applicant’s proposed conversion project and found to meet environmental review requirements.
 The following describes the submission and approval steps for securing a completed environmental review.

 RAD transactions will either be reviewed under 24 CFR Part 50 or 24 CFR Part 58, i.e., “Part 50 Reviews” or “Part 58 Reviews.”
 All PBRA and FHA transactions require Part 50 Reviews, which are conducted by HUD staff.
-Non-FHA PBV transactions require Part 58 Reviews, which are conducted by a Responsible Entity (RE), except in accordance with 24 CFR 58.11, when HUD may determine to conduct the review under Part 50.
+Non-FHA PBV transactions require Part 58 Reviews, which are conducted by a Responsible Entity (RE), except in accordance with 24 CFR § 58.11, when HUD may determine to conduct the review under Part 50.